 | Top 10 Pools (Combined) | More than 93 |

-Given that concentration, Bitcoin’s ledger is more centralized than ideal.
-It remains distributed, but coordinated action by a few major players is conceivable.
+Given this concentration, Bitcoin’s ledger can look more centralized than ideal.
+It remains distributed in design, but coordinated action by a few major players is plausible.

 Addressing Scalability in Bitcoin’s Ecosystem

-Years after launch, Bitcoin still processes roughly six to eight transactions per second, far behind networks capable of thousands.
+Years after launch, Bitcoin still processes roughly six to eight transactions per second, which is well below networks built for thousands of transactions per second.

-Persistent congestion has driven efforts to cut fees and confirmation times.
-Most solutions are second‑layer designs that improve capacity but can weaken security and decentralization.
+Persistent congestion has contributed to ongoing efforts to reduce fees and confirmation delays.
+Many approaches rely on second-layer designs that can improve capacity while introducing trade-offs for security and decentralization.

-The Lightning Network exemplifies this approach, moving activity off‑chain and settling results back to Bitcoin.
-While it aimed to reduce fees and speed finality, usage has not matched early expectations, and security and decentralization trade‑offs remain.
+The Lightning Network illustrates this pattern by moving activity off-chain and then settling outcomes back to Bitcoin.
+While it aims to reduce costs and speed up perceived finality, real-world usage has not always matched early expectations, and security and decentralization trade-offs remain.

 Security Risks in Bitcoin Transactions

-Security remains a constant concern.
-Scammers, hackers, and thieves target holders via DeFi applications and custodial businesses that manage private keys.
-The base chain is resilient; access points and key management are the usual weak links.
+Security remains a central concern.
+Scammers, hackers, and thieves target users through fraudulent schemes, including DeFi platforms and custodial services that manage private keys.
+The base chain is resilient, but weak links often appear at access points and in key management.

 - Ransomware attacks